luizrabachini/smedley/README.md

 Smedley
 =======

-A framework to monitor applications.
+A small framework to monitor web applications.

 Install